 The device ensures fertilizers, pesticides, animal waste and other harmful substances do not get “sucked” back into the drinking water supply in your home.

-HydroCorp inspectors will leave a door hanger at your home.
+HydroCorp inspectors will leave a door tag at your home.
 It will give the results of your inspection, which may include:

 - The backflow prevention system is missing a vacuum breaker - one will be left for you to install – with instructions on completing the approval process online.

 - Corrections are needed.
-The most common correction is a backflow prevention system must be installed to your sprinkler/lawn irrigation system, which will require a properly licensed plumbing contractor to complete and certify work.
+The most common correction is a backflow prevention system that must be installed to your sprinkler/lawn irrigation system or other devices, which will require a properly licensed plumbing contractor to complete and certify the work.